atelier-saulx/based/scripts/README.md

 # Version Bumper

-A command-line script for automating package versioning in a monorepo.
+A command-line script for automating package versioning in @Based monorepo.

 This tool inspects your local packages, compares them against the versions published on NPM, and automatically bumps versions for packages that have changed.
 It also updates all interdependent `package.json` files across the workspace to ensure versions stay in sync.